singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 ## 4. Expose business logic via an HTTP API

 Now that we have successfully generated and loaded data into SingleStore, we can easily expose that data via a simple HTTP API.
-Open up [api.go](src/api.go) and define some interesting queries.
+We will be working in [api.go](src/api.go) for most of this section.

 The first query I suggest writing is a simple leaderboard.
 It looks something like this: